jeremy-jarvis/descent-tools/LEVEL-SPEC.md

 # Descent 1 Level Specification (RDL)

 ## Introduction
+The purpose of this documentation is to be a comprehensive and clear specification of the RDL file format from beginning to end.
+It currently contains a few gaps in specification (e.g. Objects) due to the Level Parser not yet being able to parse those elements.
+Those gaps are marked with TODOs.

+This spec and the Level Parser are based mainly upon the RDL spec [posted here](https://web.archive.org/web/20180801215219/http://www.descent2.com/ddn/specs/rdl/) on the Internet Archive, as well as knowledge gleaned from examining other parsers.

 Each Descent level is stored in a separate binary file with an *.rdl file extension.
 RDL stands for "Registered Descent Level".
 Multiple RDL files can be stored within a single HOG file as a unified level set, also known as a "mission".
 Alternatively, a single RDL file can stand alone and be played without being packaged in a HOG file.
 Either way, an RDL or HOG file must be paired with a MSN metadata file to enable it to be loaded by Descent and played.

 An RDL file contains binary data in a specific order.
-The length of the file and the presence of specific binary elements are determined by how many cubes (TODO: and objects?) are in the level, and the properties of each cube.

-The following is a specification of the RDL file format from beginning to end.
+The length of the file and the presence of specific binary elements are determined by how many cubes (and objects?) are in the level, and the properties of each cube.
+The following describes the file data from beginning to end.

-## The Spec
+## The RDL File Spec
 ### Header
 Every Descent level begins with a header containing the following elements:
 * Signature